Bockscar: Kokura and Nagasaki

-Though ordered not to circle longer than fifteen minutes, Sweeney continued to wait for The Big Stink, finally proceeding to the target only at the urging of Commander Frederick Ashworth, the plane's weaponeer, who was in command of the mission.
-After exceeding the original departure time limit by a half-hour, Bockscar, accompanied by the instrument airplane,The Great Artiste, arrived over Kokura, thirty minutes away.
+Sweeney continued to wait for The Big Stink beyond the ordered 15 minutes, finally proceeding to the target only at the urging of Commander Frederick Ashworth, the plane's weaponeer, who was in command of the mission.
+After exceeding the original departure time limit by a half hour, Bockscar, accompanied by the instrument airplane, The Great Artiste, arrived over Kokura, thirty minutes away.
 The delay at the rendezvous had resulted in clouds and drifting smoke from fires started by a major firebombing raid by 224 B-29s on nearby Yahata the previous day covering 70% of the area over Kokura, obscuring the aiming point.
 Three bomb runs were made over the next 50 minutes, burning fuel and exposing the aircraft repeatedly to the heavy defenses of Yahata, but the bombardier was unable to drop visually.
 By the time of the third bomb run, Japanese anti-aircraft fire was getting close, and First Lieutenant Jacob Beser, who was monitoring Japanese communications, reported activity on the Japanese fighter direction radio bands.

 The increasingly critical fuel shortage resulted in the decision by Sweeney and Ashworth to reduce power to conserve fuel and divert to the secondary target, Nagasaki.
 The approach to Nagasaki twenty minutes later indicated that the heart of the city's downtown was also covered by dense cloud.
 Ashworth decided to bomb Nagasaki using radar, but, according to Bockscar's bombardier, Captain Kermit Beahan, a small opening in the clouds at the end of the three-minute bomb run permitted him to identify target features.
 Bockscar visually dropped the Fat Man at 10:58 local time.
 It exploded 43 seconds later with a blast yield equivalent to 21 kilotons of TNT at an altitude of 1650 ft, approximately 1.5 mi northwest of the planned aiming point, resulting in the destruction of 44% of the city.

 The failure to drop the Fat Man at the precise bomb aim point caused the atomic blast to be confined to the Urakami Valley.
 As a consequence, a major portion of the city was protected by the intervening hills, but even so, the bomb was dropped over the city's industrial valley midway between the Mitsubishi Steel and Arms Works in the south and the Mitsubishi-Urakami Ordnance Works in the north.
-An estimated 35,000 people were killed and 60,000 injured during the bombing at Nagasaki.
+The explosion over Nagasaki killed an estimated 35,000 people and injured 60,000 people.
 Of those killed, 23,200–28,200 were Japanese munitions workers, 2,000 were Korean slave laborers, and 150 were Japanese soldiers.